b4n/fishman-ctags/man/ctags.1.in.rst

 		Note, however, that this could potentially more than double the size of the tag file.

-	.
-		Similar to the f extra flag but the entry addresses the end line of the file.

 --fields=[+|-]flags|*
 	Specifies the available extension fields which are to be included in the entries of the tag file (see TAG FILE FORMAT, below, for more